 Share Capital for a private limited liability company (Società responsibiltà limitata) is €10,000.
 This amount must be deposited with the Notary before the company can be registered.
 Upon completion of registration the Notary hands over the capital (less his fees) to the company.

-The company must have a registered office in Italy.
+The company requires a registered office in Italy.

 The company is normally managed by a board of directors comprising of 2 to 5 shareholders or by a single director (Amministratore Unico) nominated by the shareholders in the Notary’s company constitution deed.

 The shareholders must nominate a legal representative of the company.
 He/she may be the president of the board of directors or the Amministratore Unico.